philc/book-notes/lifestyle/the dream of solomeo - brunello cucinelli.md

   beloved and precious friend."
 * Wisdom from his father
   * "'Do you want to be the richest man in the cemetery?'
 'Remember that debt works on Sundays, too'.
-    I have learned a lot of about life from him not only through his words, but also through the tears he sometimes shed."
+    I have learned a lot about life from him not only through his words, but also through the tears he sometimes shed."
   * At bedtime his mother would place her hand on each of her children's foreheads and say "God bless you."
 They deeply remember the experience.